Barely coping with a newborn and toddler? Learn how to survive the first few weeks and adjust to life with two kids.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 You likely have baby gear from when your toddler was a newborn, and now is the time to use those once again.

 A baby wrap lets you do simple chores and tasks at home, and even encourages the little one to fall asleep.
 Strollers allow you to take both kids on an outing without worrying about chasing your toddler down with a newborn in your arms.
 A swing lets your baby take a nap so you can read with your toddler.

-And if you have a few items, rotate through all of them.
-You just might find that your newborn likes the variety, or prefers an item that perhaps your eldest hadn’t.
+And if you have a few items, rotate through them.
+You just might find that your newborn likes the variety, or prefers an item that your eldest hadn’t.

 Here are a few favorites to check out: